Loan Payoff & Extra Payment Calculator

 Months = -log(1 - r×B/P) / log(1+r) | Interest Saved = (P₁×N₁) - (P₂×N₂)Frequently Asked Questions

-Does making extra payments actually save money?
+Does making extra loan payments actually save money?

-Does this work for mortgages too?
+Does this calculator work for mortgages?

 Related Calculators